Hugo Award FAQ

 What does a Hugo look like?

-The basic design of the Hugo is a chrome rocket ship created by Jack McKnight and Ben Jason.
+The basic design of the Hugo is a chrome rocket ship created by Jack McKnight and Ben Jason, with the current version based upon a refinement designed by Peter Weston in 1984.
 The design of the base on which the ship is mounted is left up to each individual Worldcon, so each year’s Hugos look slightly different.
 A photographic archive of Hugo designs is available here.

 How are the results decided?

 Voting for the Hugos is a two-stage process.
 In the first stage voters may nominate up to five entries in each category.
-All nominations carry equal weight.
-The five entries that get the most nominations in each category go forward to the final ballot.
+Nominations are counted using a system called “E Pluribus Hugo” that divides the value of your nominating ballot votes evenly between your candidates, as long as each of them remains in the race.
+If one or more of your nominations proves to be less popular and is eliminated, the value of your vote is accumulated onto the front-runners that you liked, maximizing the difference you make to the outcome.
+The six entries that get the most nominations in each category go forward to the final ballot.
 In the final ballot voting is preferential.
 Voters rank the candidates in order of preference.
 The system for counting the votes is quite complicated but it is designed to ensure that the winner has support from the majority of voters.
 There is a full description of the counting procedure here.

 Who can nominate and vote?

-Nominations are open to members of the current year’s Worldcon and to members of the past year’s Worldcon.
+Nominations are open to members of the current year’s Worldcon, the members of the past year’s Worldcon, and, starting with the 2012 Hugo Awards, the members of the following year’s Worldcon.
 The final ballot is open only to members of the current year’s Worldcon.
 You do not have to attend the Worldcon in order to vote.
+Each person may cast only one nominating ballot even if that person is a member of more than one Worldcon.
 A special category of Supporting Membership is available for people who wish to vote but cannot afford to attend the convention.
 Supporting Membership also entitles you to all of the official Worldcon publications for that year, and entitles you to participate in the vote to select the site for the Worldcon to be held two years hence.
-You can find details of the current Worldcon’s membership rates by following this link.
+Each Worldcon sets its own membership rates.

 So how do I promote my work for the Hugos?

-A good review in Locus always helps.
+Reviews in publications that cover awards can help.
 Other than that, word of mouth is a good method.
-Look for fanzines and web sites that review books (or short fiction or movies).
+Look for web sites and fanzines that review books (or short fiction or movies).
 If you really want to spend money on promotion the best bet is probably Worldcon progress reports.
 A Worldcon will send several mailings to its members during its lifetime.
 You want to advertise in one that comes out about a year before the convention.
 Check out the links in the sidebar of this site to find the web site of the convention you need.

 What if I still want to promote my book/film/self for a Hugo?

-Our advice: Don’t.
-Actively campaigning for a Hugo Award is widely frowned upon by regular Hugo voters and has been known to backfire.
+Our advice: Be careful.
+Excessively campaigning for a Hugo Award can be frowned upon by regular Hugo voters and has been known to backfire.

 Who runs the ballot?